Podcast: All the latest from the BTSC family of Pittsburgh Steelers shows, Saturday edition

 Listen to the show on the player below:

-Steelers Friday Night Six Pack with Tony: Steelers looking to do the impossible...again.
+Steelers Friday Night Six Pack with Tony: Moves at the Bye, but were they fan-approved?

-The Steelers head to Philadelphia as 10.5-point underdogs against an undefeated Eagles team this Sunday.
-Can the Steelers do the seemingly impossible and knock off a heavy favorite for the second time in three weeks?
-That and more on this episode of Steelers Six Pack with BTSC veteran writer and podcaster Tony Defeo.
+The Steelers made two trades at the deadline, but they didn’t trade Matt Canada for a new offensive coordinator.
+Mad?
+Probably, but is Canada the Steelers only problem?
+Is he even their biggest problem?
+That and more on this episode of Steelers Six Pack with veteran BTSC podcaster and writer Tony Defeo.

 Checkout a rundown of the show: